Alternative Investments for Beginners

 - Stock or membership units in a privately held business

-- Commodities, including precious metals such as gold, silver, platinum, and palladium, as well as crude oil, natural gas, ethanol, corn, soybeans, wheat, cocoa, coffee, sugar, frozen concentrated orange juice, oats, live cattle, copper, lead, zinc, tin, aluminum, nickel, and cobalt
+- Commodities, including precious metals such as gold, silver, platinum, and palladium, as well as crude oil, natural gas, ethanol, corn, soybeans, wheat, cocoa, coffee, sugar, and many other items.

 - Mineral rights

 - Intellectual property such as copyrights, song rights, patents, and trademarks

 - Equipment leasing

 - Art and collectibles